ttakasawa/iOS-GoodCodeExerciseSample/README.md

 }
 ```

+This Global.network should be injected to the first ViewController upon initialization.
+Afterwards, it can be passed to any other ViewControllers that needs to make network calls.

+#### Unit Testing

-If you'd like to test without real network call to Firebase, you can use DemoNetowrk and query from local json.
-This is convenient for the testing UI of app.
+If you'd like to see UI of the app without making real network calls to Firebase, you can use DemoNetowrk and query from local json.
+This is convenient for the testing purpose.
 For example, it enables you to test how UI interact with new data without actually updating real time database.

-You can have different implementation like following:
+Depending on whether or not you would make network call to firebase, you might want to have different implementation of NetworkManager like following:
 ```
 extension NetworkManager where Self: Global.Network {
     //real